De Trini Accent

-Trinidad’s Amerindian name is Iere, which either translates to “land of the hummingbird” or just simply “island”, depending on who is telling the story.
-Whichever it is, more than 20 species of the magnificent tiny birds are found on the island.
+Trinidad’s Amerindian name is Iere (some say Kairi), which either translates to “land of the hummingbird” or just simply “island”, depending on who is telling the story.
+Whichever it is, 19 species of the magnificent tiny birds are found on the island.

 All Trinis love their doubles: two fried pieces of dough (barra) filled with curried channa (chickpeas) and spiced up to taste with condiments like cucumber, mango and ‘slight’, ‘medium’ or ‘plenty’ pepper sauce.
 They are available across the islands from various street vendors, and now there is even an app for that (on Android) called Eat ah Doubles, which can help you to locate your nearest vendor whenever you have a craving.

 Our national flower is the chaconia and our national birds are the scarlet ibis in Trinidad and the cocrico in Tobago.

 Trinidad and Tobago are among the most important leatherback nesting sites in the world, with approximately 18% of the total world population nesting here.
 Unfortunately as few as 1 in 1,000 baby sea turtles will survive long enough to return to T&T as an adult.